 Frank’s most significant life work was editing his daughter Anne’s diary into a manuscript for publication in 1946.

 He believed it was critical for the world to feel the Jews’ anguish through his daughter’s words.

 Frank married Edith Hollander for the first time in 1925.
 Hollander and his wife remained together until Hollander’s death in the atrocities of the concentration camps.
 Margot and Anne were their two children.

 He remarried Fritzi Markovits in 1953 and the couple permanently relocated to Switzerland.
 They remained there until they died.
 Frank died of lung cancer in 1980 in Basel, Switzerland.

 Estimated Net Worth

 Now, let us discuss Otto Frank’s net worth.
 His fortune was enormous.
-After conducting an internet search for Otto Frank net worth, we discovered that he was worth approximately $5 million dollars at the time of his death.
-Every day, a large number of people search the internet for information about Otto Frank’s age, net worth, and height.
+After conducting an internet search for Otto Frank’s net worth, we discovered that he was worth approximately $5 million dollars at the time of his death.

 The Frank family took refuge in one of the upper rooms of his Prinsengracht office, ‘Opekta Company.’
 They moved in with another three-person family—Hermann van Pels.
 His colleagues—Johannes Kleiman, Miep Gies, Victor Kugler, and Bep Voskuijl—aided them in hiding for two years.